RustedBytes/spann/README.md

 ## Notes and limitations

 - This is a POC, not a production index.
-There is no incremental update or delete path.
+There is no delete path, and centroids are not updated.
-- The data store is a simple flat file; vector IDs are implicit and fixed at build time.
+- The data store uses batch files; vector IDs map to positions within a batch, and new vectors can be appended.
 - The demo dataset is intentionally large and can be slow or memory-heavy on small machines.
 - Distance is squared Euclidean; there is no cosine or inner-product mode.